sherikwong/blackboard-insurance-interview-project/README.md

 # Blackboard Insurance Interview Project
-Hey, you. :-)
+Hey, you. :-) I hope looking through this will be as fun as this project was for me.

-I hope looking through this will be as fun as this project was for me.
+**Time spent:** Approx 30 hours~

 By Sheri Kwong